clux/facemaulers/east/nekrina.md

 how zahesh had recruited from flaming fist and also newer areas https://www.reddit.com/r/UnearthedArcana/comments/juolfx/frost_domain_a_divine_domain_for_clerics_that/

+She will summon celestial (Battleforce Angel CR5) during battle.

 #### Salrius
 Thiefling from flaming fist. (downstairs east alone) He was the ambitious one. got powers from Mephisto.
+He's been given the chance to summon a higher power.
+Chance roll to do Gate correctly.
+On critical failure, his body is instead sucked into the void.

 ### Next Set of Adventurers
 Post Recon